-Authors, editors, or reviewers that believe to have a conflict of interest for a reason not listed above are asked to contact one of the Editors-in-Chief.
+Authors that believe to have a conflict of interest for a reason not listed above are asked to contact one of the Editors-in-Chief.

 The study of long-standing open problems in theoretical computer science, and in particular of the P vs. NP problem, is in the scope of TheoretiCS.
 However, extraordinary claims must be supported by extraordinary evidence, and so submissions to TheoretiCS claiming to solve such problems must meet the highest standards of rigorousness and quality of presentation.